rschanta/FUNWAVE-ML/doc/input_generation.md

 ## The FWS Structure in MATLAB
 Different FUNWAVE trials are programmatically defined via the **FWS** structure in MATLAB.
-The FWS structure is a generic MATLAB structure that contains all the parameters of an valid `input.txt` file.
-For example, here are the first few lines of a FWS structure made for a 'DEPTH_TYPE=SLOPE' FUNWAVE run:
+The FWS structure is a generic MATLAB structure that contains all the parameters of an valid ***input.txt*** file.
+For example, here are the first few lines of a FWS structure made for a **DEPTH_TYPE=SLOPE** FUNWAVE run:

 ```
 FWS = struct();